ashley190/T3A3/README.md

 4. Obtain the public IP address from your EC2 instance and update the host field with the IP address of your EC2 instance on the [ci-cd.yml](.github/workflows/ci-cd.yml) file.
 5. Run the CI/CD workflow and the application will now be installed and ready to run in a python virtual environment in /home/github-actions/T3A3.

 **Note:** Running CI/CD will complete all the steps within 'Project folder and environment setup' in the 'Installation' section on your EC2 instance.
 To complete setting up the application, complete the steps listed under 'Set up database' and 'Run Migrations' for the app to be fully functional.
+These steps only need to be done once per instance.
+See Step 4 in 'Set up database' for options to refresh the database tables.

 ## Reports
 [Report 1: Privacy and Security Analysis](docs/report-privacy_security.md)